ichbinheimdall/chat-guard/docs/07-Security-Compliance.md

 - Stored data: Guild (Server) IDs, whitelists, filtered words, log channel ID, temporary enforcement lists.
 - No storage of message content beyond embedded summaries in log messages, where configured by policy.
 - Direct messages to the bot are not stored.
 - Data deletion requests: contact legal@hmddevs.org with proof of control.
+See [Privacy Policy](Privacy-Policy.md) and [Terms of Use](Terms-of-Use.md).

 ## Compliance Guidance